wazuh/wazuh-documentation/source/user-manual/kibana-app/features/reporting.rst

 Reporting
 =========

 When you're navigating through the *Overview* or *Agents* tabs, you can generate a report of the current section when clicking on the printer icon button, on the top right corner in the interface.
-These reports are stored on the same machine where Kibana is installed, on the ``/usr/share/kibana/optimize/wazuh-reporting`` folder.
+These reports are stored on the same machine where Kibana is installed, in the ``/usr/share/kibana/optimize/wazuh-reporting`` folder.
 A status message will indicate if the report was generated successfully, or if the process was aborted.

 The reports **can't be generated** on a tab when some of the conditions below are occurring: